 Step 2: Take Your First Practice Test

 This first attempt should definitely be an official practice exam.
-This is the closest thing you can get to an actual SAT without taking an actual SAT.
-Published by the College Board, official practice exams are extremely representative of the test.
+This is the closest you can get to an actual SAT without taking it.
+Published by the College Board, official practice SAT tests are extremely representative of the SAT.

 Step 3: Score Your Practice Exam

 Once you've got a grip on your answers, use this information to determine your strongest and weakest areas of the test.
-The SAT includes subscores which will help you zero in specific types of problems, so don't forget to pay attention to those results.
-The areas where you struggle more consistently are the areas where you're going to focus in the coming weeks.
+The SAT includes subscores, which will help you zero in specific types of problems, so don't forget to pay attention to those results, too.
+The areas in which you struggle more consistently are the areas you're going to focus on in the coming weeks.

-Your results may not look like this the first time through.
+Your results might not look like this the first time through.

 Step 5: Decide What Tools You'll Need to Use

-Consider how far you have to go to reach your goal as well as what resources you have available to you.
-The more of a gain you need to make, the more intensive your methods will likely need to be.
+Consider how far you have to go to reach your goal score as well as what resources are available to you.
+The more of a gain you need to make, the more intensive your methods will need to be.

-Consider whether it's reasonable to think you can afford individual tutoring, a group class, or an online test prep program.
-This test is important, no doubt, but there's no use in overstepping the bounds of your means for it.
+Consider whether it's reasonable to think you can afford individual tutoring, a group class, or an online prep program.
+The SAT is important, no doubt, but there's no use in overstepping the bounds of your means for it.
 Do what you can with what you have.

 As you gather resources, be savvy about evaluating them.
 Are they official (endorsed by the College Board) or unofficial?
-Official resources are the best; they mimic the test as nearly as possible.
+Official resources are best because they mimic the test as closely as possible.
 If you're looking at an online program or tutor, what kind of credentials do they boast?
 Have students who've used them seen a lot of improvement?
-These are the sorts of questions it's important to ask.
+These are the sorts of questions it's important to ask yourself.

 Now, you can always work solo.
-There are plenty of resources that you can use to correct any issues that come up, including SAT books, SAT websites, and the SAT's partner site, Khan Academy.
+There are plenty of resources you can use to correct any issues that come up, including SAT books, prep websites, apps, and the SAT's partner site Khan Academy.
 These resources can be very helpful, and many of them are free.
-Realize, though, that working entirely on your own with resources like these may not be enough.
-Think about what other resources you can access, if that's at all possible.
+Realize, though, that working entirely on your own with resources like these might not be enough.
+Think about what other resources you can access if possible.

-You can work with an online prep program.
-These are great because they can personalize their recommendations based on your performance, they provide plenty of personal attention to tracking trends in your work, and they're generally more affordable than in-person options.
-Of course, you are, though, missing that in-person contact that can be so valuable.
+You can also work with an online prep program.
+These are great because they personalize their recommendations based on your performance, provide plenty of personal attention to tracking trends in your work, and are generally more affordable than in-person options.
+Unfortunately, you're missing that in-person contact that can be so valuable.

-You can work in a group class.
-These courses are a great way to set out with the support of both peers and an instructor.
-You get to ask questions and review the content that's most important to you, and it's also more affordable, in most cases, than individual tutoring.
+Another option is to work in a group class.
+These courses are a great way to get the support of both peers and an instructor.
+You can ask questions and review the content that's most important to you.
+Classes are also more affordable, in most cases, than individual tutoring.
 The degree of personalization, however, suffers because of the group format.

-You can also work with an individual tutor, online or in-person.
-This option maximizes the individual and purely custom attention you get; you have an expert walking you, personally, through every step of the way.
+Finally, you can work with an individual tutor, either online or in-person.
+This option maximizes the individual and purely custom attention you get; you get an expert walking you, personally, through every step of the way.
 That being said, prices are frequently prohibitive, and your time with your tutor will probably be limited week by week.